133 Trading Tips

 losses run in hopes that the market will eventually turn around in his or her favor but, more often than not, it simply leads to an even greater loss.
 You win some, you lose some.
 Simply learn to

 cut your losses, take your occasional lumps and move on to the next trade.
 And if you made a mistake, learn from it and don't do it again.
 To avoid letting your losses run, get into the habit of

 determining an acceptable profit target as well as an acceptable risk tolerance level for each and every Forex trade before entering the market.
 Then simply place a stop-loss order at the

 - Avoid placing protective stops at obvious round numbers.
-Protective stops on long positions should be placed below round numbers (10, 20, 25, 50,75, 100) and on short positions, above such
+Protective stops on long positions should be placed below round numbers (10, 20, 25, 50,75, 100) and on short positions, above such numbers.

 - Placing stop loss is an art.
 The trader must combine technical factors on the price chart with money management considerations.

 - Analyze your losses.
 Learn from your losses.
 They're expensive lessons; you paid for them.
 Most traders don't learn from their mistakes because they don't like to think about them.

 - Stay out of trouble, your first loss is your smallest loss.